The first Czech Scientific and R&D diplomat in Israel

 Among other agenda, Ms. Mikolášová concentrates namely on the following sectors: biotechnology, organic chemistry, nanotechnology, IT and automotive.
 For Czech-Israeli cooperation in industrial research, a bilateral financial scheme named “VES18ISRAEL” (former GESHER/MOST) is available through the Czech Ministry of Youth and Science and Israeli Innovation Authority.
 Due to vibrant Israeli start-up ecosystem and research in the field of car mobility and cybersecurity, Škoda Auto DigiLab opened their innovative platform in Israel in January 2018 to scout the best Israeli technologies, ideas and visions in this booming area.

-Ms. Mikolášová was selected in an open selection procedure by a board consisting of representatives of the Office of the Government of the Czech Republic and the Ministry of Foreign Affairs of the Czech Republic.
-So far she has worked in the Middle East and in the North African Department at the Ministry of Foreign Affairs of the Czech Republic before.
-While there she specialised in Israel, Palestine and Middle East Peace process.
-She worked in Tel Aviv as an education and marketing analyses projects coordinator.
-She can speak English, Spanish and Hebrew.
+Ms. Mikolášová was selected in an open selection procedure by a board consisting of representatives of the Office of the Government of the Czech Republic and the Ministry of Foreign Affairs of the Czech Republic in summer 2015.
+She is a career diplomat.
+Prior to her mission to Israel, she had been heading the Israel-Palestine Desk at the Czech Ministry of Foreign Affairs for more than 3 years.
+She also worked for the Organisation of Prohibition of Chemical Weapons (OPCW) in Den Haag, the Netherlands, and at the EU Delegation to Israel.
+She speaks Czech, English, Spanish and Hebrew.